Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring: Simulation Experiments

 \subsection{Multiple Changes in Mean with Heteroskedastic Noise}

-First, we consider the effectiveness of ABCO in the challenging setting of estimating multiple changepoints in mean in the presence of heteroskedastic noise.
+First, we consider the effectiveness of ABCO in the setting of estimating multiple changepoints in mean in the presence of heteroskedastic noise.
 In this section we generate $N=100$ simulated series of length $T=1000$.
-For each series, the number of change points are generated uniformly at random from the set $\{2, 3, 4\}$.
-Change point locations are uniformly sampled but with the constraint that their minimal distance is 30 time increments.
-The resulting segments are each assigned a mean uniformly distributed between -100 and 100.
-Finally, innovations with stochastic volatility are added to the mean signals, with log volatility specified as
+For each series, the number of changepoints are generated uniformly at random from the set $\{2, 3, 4\}$.
+Changepoint locations are uniformly sampled but with the constraint that their minimal distance is 5 time increments to ensure identifiability.
+The resulting segments are each assigned a mean uniformly distributed between $-10$ and $10$.
+Finally, observation innovations with stochastic volatility are added to the mean signals, with log volatility specified as

-with $\phi_\epsilon = 0.9$ and $\sigma_\alpha^2 = 0.6^2$.
-Figure \ref{fig1} give an example of such a generated series, but with two outliers also included for illustration here (outliers are considered further below).
-Each series tends to have substantial local fluctuations which make change point analysis difficult.
-Table \ref{tab1} details results comparing the performance of ABCO with the previously mentioned static Horseshoe approach, PELT \citep{Killick_2012}, WBS \citep{Fryzlewicz_2014}, E.Divisive \citep{James_2014}, and BCP \citep{Erdman_2008}.
-E.Divisive, PELT and WBS are specified using default parameters with minimum segment length 30, and BCP is specified using default parameters, 5000 MCMC iterations, and with change points identified at times indices with posterior probability of a change point above 0.5).
+with $\phi_\epsilon = 0.9$ and $\sigma_\nu^2 = 1$.
+More simulation results for varying signal-to-noise ratios are shown in the Online Appendix.
+Figure \ref{fig1} gives an example of such a generated series, but with two outliers also included for illustration here (outliers are considered further in Section \ref{subsec_sim_out} and \ref{subsec_sim_lin}).
+Each series tends to have substantial local fluctuations which make changepoint analysis difficult.

-Results are shown in Table \ref{tab1}, and we can see that the ABCO outperforms the competing models in this scenario.
-ABCO achieves the highest average Rand value, 0.958, and the highest adjusted Rand average of 0.912, with standard errors of 0.009 and 0.018, respectively.
-The static Horseshoe approach was a far second based on these metrics, with an average adjusted Rand of 0.528 (se 0.032); others had average adjusted Rand below 0.5.
-This demonstrates the expected robustness of ABCO in the presence of stochastic volatility.
+Table \ref{tab1} details results comparing the performance of ABCO with the competing methods.
+As seen, ABCO performs the best among the competing models, highlighting its robustness to heteroskedastic noise.
+ABCO and H-SMUCE both achieve the highest average Rand value of 0.95 with standard errors of 0.11 and 0.10, respectively.
+ABCO achives the highest average adjusted Rand (0.90) and H-SMUCE is a close second (0.89).
+The competitiveness is expected as H-SMUCE is designed to perform well for data characterized by heteroskedastic noise.
+ABCO achieves a better F1-score of 0.88, in comparison to 0.76 of H-SMUCE, showing a better trade-off in terms of precision and recall for ABCO.
+R-FPOP achieves the second highest F1-score of 0.77 but has a lower average adjusted Rand value of 0.85.
+The DSP and horseshoe perform similar and uniformly poor.